grafana/grafana-community-support-squad/Agendas/2023Agenda.md

 **Can you tell us more about . . .**

-* What is Grafana glue?
+* Community Support to Explore Squad: What is Grafana glue?

+* Pauric will demo the new user how-to page

+* Explore squad to Community support: What are some hot button topics (such as Datalinks) that we can add to our how-to page?

 **Community Forum Posts**